Frequently Asked Questions

 What are the Charity Ski Days?

 For over 20 years LKWSZ has run this event bi-annually.
 They are purposely designed to help disadvantaged, disabled and sick children and adults, including their families and/or caregivers.
-We support Make-A-Wish Foundation, Sporting Wheelies and Mates 4 Mates.
+We support Make-A-Wish Foundation, Sporting Wheelies, Legacy and Variety.
 The event is free.
 We take care of everything and put on a BBQ lunch.

 Does LKWSZ have any additional rules?